nstrauss/format-symphony-user/README.md

 If necessary host key verification can be disabled by setting `disable_key_check` to `True`.
 But don't!

 # Workflow
+1. Configure `symphony.conf` as needed.
-1. Export student data from SIS.
+2. Export student data from SIS.
-2. Run `format_symphony_user.py`.
+3. Run `format_symphony_user.py -sftp`.
-3. ascii_converted_data.txt uploaded via SFTP to Symphony server.
+4. ascii_converted_data.txt uploaded via SFTP to Symphony server.
-4. Load users report scheduled in Symphony to create and update users.
+5. Load users report scheduled in Symphony to create and update users.